-Fig. 1.
+Figure 1.
 Diagram representation (Show & Tell) derived from the questionnaire analysis.

-Networks (rather than the SMS) prevails, through the use of the cell phone (rather than the computer or the tablet), communicating with "buddies" through voice messages (SIRI) to the detriment of text messages; they use the Web a little to find information (e-books, articles, newspapers...); they use the text processing and graphic software only for strictly personal purposes.
+From an analysis of these elements you may note how the students' attention was directed towards the affective/social area.
+Communication in chat and on Social Networks (rather than the SMS) prevails, through the use of the cell phone (rather than the computer or the tablet), communicating with "buddies" through voice messages (SIRI) to the detriment of text messages; they use the Web a little to find information (e-books, articles, newspapers...); they use the text processing and graphic software only for strictly personal purposes.
 From these considerations and based on the classroom group structure (that included some dyslexic students) the choice was made to use WhatsApp as a work tool.

-4 Why WhatsApp?
+4. Why WhatsApp?